bilgino/angularforddd/README.md

 - Rich Domain Model
 - View Model

-The anemic domain model is quite often used in CRUD-based web applications as  value container without any behavior of its own, conform to RESTful practices.
+The anemic domain model is quite often used in CRUD-based web applications as  value container without any behavior of its own.
 However, it's considered an anti-pattern because it doesn't include business logic and can't protect its invariants.
 Furthermore, it introduces a tight coupling with the client.
 Using rich domain models instead, we prevent domain logic from leaking into other layers or surrounding services.
 The following example shows the negative effects of anemic domain models.

 Domain logic is coupled to the client (UI controller):